-These empathetic professionals who help patients and adult users select just the right strain of cannabis—in the correct form—are the backbone of a loosely knit international network of thousands of dispensaries throughout North America.
+Budtenders are the empathetic professionals who help patients and adult users select just the right strain of cannabis—in the correct form—and are the backbone of a loosely knit international network of thousands of dispensaries throughout North America.

 The face of any dispensary is its staff of friendly budtenders, all of whom provide safe access to high-quality herbal medicine and the advice and direction to best consume it.
 Some budtenders take a holistic approach and advocate cannabis therapy that may involve diet, exercise, meditation, organic food sources, and possibly even yoga.